 What value does the Tools for Transformation (T4T) system bring to business?

-Tools for Transformation (T4T) has been created by global non-profit The Forest Trust in collaboration with key players in the palm oil industry, including Cargill, Fuji Oil, Louis Dreyfus Company, Nestlé and Wilmar, T4T helps refineries and mills navigate their way to NDPE best practice, promoting greater collaboration through the supply chain.
+Tools for Transformation (T4T) has been created by global non-profit The Forest Trust in collaboration with key players in the palm oil industry, including Cargill, Fuji Oil, IOI, Louis Dreyfus Company, Nestlé and Wilmar, T4T helps refineries and mills navigate their way to NDPE best practice, promoting greater collaboration through the supply chain.
 Since 2011, TFT has been on the ground with our member’s palm oil suppliers in Malaysia and Indonesia.
 After speaking to our members and their suppliers, we found that:

 - Awareness among suppliers was low regarding NDPE requirements and how to adhere to them